||Samsung NX500, Ricoh GXR A16 (24-85mm) & Ricoh GX100 - updated 2016-11-04|

-Conversion of time-lapse sequences of still images to movie files (step by step guide, freeware solutions)
+Conversion of time-lapse sequences of still images to movie files (step by step guide, freeware solutions, 2008)

-If you happen to fail playing these movie files with your installed movie player smoothly (or if you are not able to play them at all), I recommend trying the Media Player Classic, together with one of these codec packs, XP Codec Pack or K-Lite Codec Pack.
-In case of persisting problems with .mov files, try QuickTime Alternative.
-All of this is freeware.
-In Windows 7 and 8 you should be able to play all of these formats without any problems.
+In case of problems with smooth playback of the timelapse movie files from above (problems resulting from a weaker hardware of your device, or form slower network connection), I recommend to download and save these to your computer first, and open them for viewing locally.
+If you are still on Windows XP and fail playing these movie files with your movie player smoothly (or if you are not able to play them at all), I recommend trying MPC Home Cinema or VLC Media Player; in case of persisting problems with .mov files, try installing QuickTime Alternative.
+In Windows 7 and higher you should be able to play all movie formats without any problems.

-"Speed" information (beginning with 2007) indicates how much faster you are viewing these movies as compared to "natural" speed of the sequence.
-Technically speaking, this is a product of time lapse interval used when shooting the sequence, and frame rate of the video (each time lapse image shown as one video frame).
+"Speed" information indicates how much faster you are viewing these movies as compared to "natural" speed of the sequence.
+Technically speaking, this is a product of time lapse interval used when shooting the sequence, and frame rate of the video.

 |Martin Setvak Home Page|